 My stash contained several paperback books in their partially used-up state, from past projects.
 The books varied in size and so it was easy to make place mats with different-sized pages, fonts, and layouts to create visual interest without a whole lot of work.
 A quick and simple project with pizzazz.

-Five vintage Ball Mason jars of assorted sizes (pint, quart, 2 quart) were commandeered to hold white & pink crabapple blossoms.
+Five vintage Ball Mason jars of assorted sizes (pint, quart, 2-quart) were commandeered to hold white & pink crabapple blossoms.
 I love this tone-on-tone display with the pink and aqua accents.
 You’ll notice I even created a table runner from the book pages.
 The remaining pages and partial books were tied with jute and some cast off burlap and help to create little risers for a more layered look.

 As cute and fun as that is, it didn’t make the centerpiece all that extraordinary.
 As I looked at my jars sitting on the sea of book print, I had an Ah Ha! moment.
 Don’t you love those?!
 I decided to do something that was super easy…and a wee bit tedious…and oh-so-fun.
 Have you ever seen pleated collars made for mason jars?
 I do hope not.
 After all, this girl thinks it would be amazing to have done something totally original.
 So, if you’ve seen this before, don’t tell me.
 No, forget I said that.
 Tell me!!
 I want pictures too!

 Creating the pleats was easy.
 Tying the jute to the tops of their pleated collars, to hold them cutely in place, on their sloping shoulders was a whole other story.
 You know how I aim for easy?
 Well…I’m sure it will be easy for you.
-I think I just have slopping shoulder issues.
-I’m pretty sure that if you got some brand new Ball Heritage Pint Jars you wouldn’t have a bit of a problem.
+I think I just have sloping shoulder issues.
+I’m pretty sure that if you got some brand new Ball Heritage Pint Jars (Affiliate Link) you wouldn’t have a bit of a problem.

 There was one wee little problem.
 I had been thinking about this tablescape since the trees first started flowering but when I finally went outside to cut the blossoms, they were already past their peak and were falling off the branches easily.
 If it’s hot and windy…act fast.
 The branches on the sideboard had been there a week and held up beautifully.